decamp/blob/README.md

 ### Dependencies:
 SnakeYAML.

 It's easy enough to swap out other YAML/JSON libraries though.
+I've used Blob with Jackson, JSONObject, and a couple of others.

 ### Licenses: